Saint Joseph Academy (San Marcos, California): History

-In 1995, two Catholic mothers desired a school in North County (San Diego area) that would provide their children with both solid academics and faith formation within an integrated K-12 curriculum.
-With the blessing of then San Diego Bishop Robert Brom, they founded Sierra Madre Academy in a small commercial building in San Marcos.
-Founded as Sierra Madre Academy, the school was renamed St. Joseph Academy in September 2008, when it moved to its new, full-sized campus.
+In 1995, two Catholic mothers established a K-12 school in North County (San Diego area) that would integrate both religious and academic formation.
+After obtaining approval from then San Diego Bishop Robert Brom, they founded Sierra Madre Academy in a small commercial building in San Marcos.
+In September 2008, it was renamed Saint Joseph Academy when it moved to its new, larger campus.

 During its first year, 25 students attended in grades one through nine.
 There were four full-time paid teachers, two volunteers teachers, a volunteer secretary, and a principal who also served as teacher.
-In the second year, with word of mouth as its only marketing tool, the school tripled its enrollment to 77 students.
+In the second year, the school tripled its enrollment to 77 students.
 In 1997, to accommodate more students, the school leased additional space at another commercial building across a vacant field from the original school building to create at an "upper campus".
 The school housed grades K-3 in its original space, the "lower campus," while the upper campus was home to grades 4-12.
 Each year, more space was leased at the upper campus until there was a classroom for each grade and one computer classroom.
 In 2000, to expand its athletic and recreational opportunities, the school negotiated a lease for a vacant 3 acre lot between the two campuses.
-With all-volunteer labor and mostly donated materials, parents and other supporters cleared the lot, fenced in the area, installed irrigation, and planted grass.
-At the same time, portions of the upper campus parking lot were fenced off for a basketball court.

 In the 2004-05 school year, enrollment reached 189 students.
 Shortly thereafter, enrollment reached maximum capacity of 200 students, which prompted the need for an expanded campus.